AndrejKolar/NetworkStack/README.md

 - dependancy injection
 - endpoint modeling with the `Endpoint` protocol
 - JSON parsing
-- auto on/off network activity indicator
+- observable class for the network activity
 - easy mocking and testing

 ## Base code